ECNU-ILOG/QCCDM/README.md

 # CDM_ILOG
 > This is a comprehensive repository launched by ECNU-ILOG-Lab, specializing in Cognitive Diagnosis Models.

+We support not only QCCDM but also other baselines which is put foward in method 文件夹.

+# Experiment

+We support not only QCCDM but also other baselines

 # Paper

 > QCCDM: A Q-Augmented Causal Cognitive Diagnosis Model for Student Learning (ECAI-2023)